Google Pixel 9a vs. Pixel 8a: More than a facelift

 (Image credit: Michael Hicks / Android Central)

 The biggest Pixel 9a change stems from Google's decision to remove the camera bar and give the newer model a flat back and "streamlined camera design."
-Google said that it was "inspired by water droplets" when making the new camera cutout, similar to what you see on the Pixel Watch 3, while the Pixel 8a has a more traditional Pixel look.
+Google said that it was "inspired by water droplets" when making the new camera cutout, similar to what you see on the Pixel Watch 3.

-Both phones have the same official 8.9mm thickness, but the 8a has slightly softer edges — though you still feel the line between the aluminum sides and matte polycarbonate back.
-With the Pixel 9a, you get the harder, machine-cut edges that you typically see on iPhones or recent Galaxy phones, but the composite matte back is essentially unchanged.
-You need a mainline Pixel for a proper glass back.
+Both phones have the same official 8.9mm thickness.
+The 8a has slightly softer edges, though you can feel the border between its aluminum sides and matte polycarbonate back.
+With the Pixel 9a, you get the harder, machine-cut edges that you typically see on iPhones or recent Galaxy phones; maybe you're used to that, but I think you'll want a case with a softer grip.

 The Iris Google Pixel 9a (left) and Bay Google Pixel 8a (right) aside one another on a white table, the angle showing their relative difference in thickness.